How do I market my independent bookstore? Top 5 tips

 So, even you are the very indiest of indie booksellers, the first step in your marketing plan absolutely must be claiming your business profile on all of the major review sites.
 Click the links for our helpful how-to articles on how to claim your profile on Yelp, Google, and TripAdvisor.

 Claiming your profile on these sites, updating any incorrect info (including hours of operation, location, contact info, etc.), and monitoring them regularly is essential, because this is the number one way people find your store… and people are leaving reviews for your business there, whether you want them or not.
+Plus, new research from Womply shows that businesses that claim their listings on multiple online business reviews sites make 58% more money!

 This brings us to the next step.